andressa-varela/andressa-varela/README.md

 - 👋 Hi, I’m @andressa-varela
 - 👀 I want to get used to collaborative environments and learn... a lot.
-- 🌱 I’m currently learning Python and Java Script.
+- 🌱 I’m currently learning Java Script.

 <!---